stateful/docs.runme.dev/docs/configuration/cell-level.md

 echo "hello world"
 ```

 The above example uses the echo command to display the text "hello world" on the terminal.
-The context { interactive=false name=echo-hello-world } indicates that the command is intended for non-interactive execution and has been labeled accordingly.
+The context `{"interactive":"false","name":"echo-hello-world"}` indicates that the command is intended for non-interactive execution and has been labeled accordingly.

 ```sh {"id":"01HPM6HZEJKM8PPG6T38RABV9A"}